-- Check here if the state elects to use funds provided under Title XXI only to provide expanded eligibility under the state's Medicaid plan, and continue on to Section 5. - 4.1.
-The following standards may be used to determine eligibility of targeted lowincome children for child health assistance under the plan.
+Check here if the state elects to use funds provided under Title XXI only to provide expanded eligibility under the state's Medicaid plan, and continue on to Section 5.

+- 4.1.
+The following standards may be used to determine eligibility of targeted low-income children for child health assistance under the plan.
 Please note whether any of the following standards are used and check all that apply.
 If applicable, describe the criteria that will be used to apply the standard.
 (Section 2102)(b)(1)(A)) (42CFR 457.305(a) and 457.320(a)) - 4.1.1.
-Geographic area served by the Plan: The entire state of Oregon, except Unborn coverage is restricted to Benton, Clackamas, Deschutes, Hood River, Jackson, Lincoln and Multnomah Counties (Lincoln county expanded October 1, 2009 to December 31, 2009) - 4.1.2.
+Geographic area served by the Plan:

+The entire state of Oregon, except Unborn coverage is restricted to Benton, Clackamas, Columbia, Crook, Deschutes, Douglas, Hood River, Jackson, Jefferson, Josephine, Lane, Lincoln, Morrow, Multnomah, Union and Wasco Counties (Lincoln County expanded October 1, 2009 through December 31, 2009)

+4.1.2.
 Age:

-Birth to age 19, except for Unborncoverage restricted to Benton, Clackamas, Deschutes, Hood River, Jackson, Lincoln and Multnomah Counties) which is from conception to birth.
+Birth to age 19, except for Unborn coverage restricted to Benton, Clackamas, Columbia, Crook, Deschutes, Douglas, Hood River, Jackson, Jefferson, Josephine, Lane, Lincoln, Morrow, Multnomah, Union and Wasco Counties, which is from conception to birth.
+(Lincoln County expanded October 1, 2009 through December 31, 2009)

+4.1.3. | Income:

-- 4.1.3.
-Income: - CHIP OHP Plus direct coverage:
+CHIP OHP Plus direct coverage:

 Birth to six, family income of 133% FPL up to and including 200% FPL, ages 6 to 19, family income 100% up to and including 200% of FPL.
-The average of two months gross income is evaluated first.
+Except for redeterminations, we use income in the month of application for the countable income test.
+For redeterminations, we use the month the Department initiates the redetermination or the last month of current program eligibility.
 We use gross income, unless they are self employed.
 When they are self-employed we use adjusted income (allowing for deductions for business costs, or a 50% exclusion).
+If not eligible using the initial month of determination, we use the same application and reevaluate countable income using income in any calendar month in the 45 days after the date of application.
 For purposes of income determination the definition of a child's family will be the same as the state's OHP Title XIX family composition definition, whichever applies.
-When we evaluate the client for eligibility under CHIP or Medicaid we begin by looking at TANF related medical, using an average income from the budget month and the prior month.
-If still not eligible, then we look at budget month income only.
-All wages paid by the Census Bureau for temporary employment related to Census activities are disregarded.
+When we evaluate the client for eligibility under CHIP or Medicaid we begin by looking at TANF related medical.
+All wages paid by the Census Bureau for temporary employment related to Census activities and payments made for cash medical support are disregarded.

+Unborn coverage:

-Unborn coverage: 0% to 185% of the FPL (and not eligible for Medicaid).
+0% to 185% of the FPL (and not eligible for Medicaid).